Isn't Lamaze all about the breathing?

 What is your refund policy?

-In all other instances, I require one week’s notice before the class/series start date for you to receive a full refund.
+In all other instances, I require one week’s notice before the group class/series start date for you to receive a full refund.

 Do you ever cancel classes or series?